22 different stitch types. Threading is comparatively easy on this machine.

 Manufacturers understand this, but unless you're spending thousands of dollars on a professional machine that uses jets of air to blow the threads through, you’ll probably need a little time to get used to the threading process.

 Colored thread paths and printed charts can help you along.
 Instructional DVDs are common, and there are numerous online videos at YouTube and other sites.
-The SINGER 14CG754 arrives pre-threaded, which is great the first time out, but it’s still criticized for its threading complexity, as are most of its rivals.
+Some sergers even come pre-threaded, which is great for beginners.

 A foot control (similar to what you’d see on an ordinary sewing machine) gives you speed control and keeps your hands free.